 Facebook can be a surprisingly good and easy way to launch a craft business, especially if you already use the site personally and have a focus on local sales.
 Invite your friends to follow your Facebook business page, and then grow your page by making your posts so fantastic, they want to share and like them.
 If you're friends are constantly amazed by how talented and clever you are when they see photos of your latest creations, they will want to share and help you grow your business via Facebook.

 Facebook can also help to build a larger following outside of your friends and acquaintances if you want to expand beyond a local business.
-However, achieving this goal requires more time and a commitment to learn about how to get the most out of Facebook.
+However, achieving this goal requires more time (and possibly money) and a commitment to learn about how to get the most out of Facebook.

 You'll find some very friendly crafters on Twitter, so it can be a good option for building possible partnerships.
 You can make connections here, establish your authority in a niche and have real-time conversations and interactions.